slightknack/slightknack.dev/content/blog/backing-crdt-store.md

 ## Takeaways
 Returning to our three original goals:

-1. A backing datastore in which entries can be found quickly by key.
+1. A backing data structure in which entries can be found quickly by key.
 We do this through an append-only log, identified by index.
 2. Must also be ordered, and easy to iterate through.
 We do this through an auxiliary Range Map.
 3. Must support efficient insertion of new elements.
 The log is append-only, and insertion is fast for Range Maps.

 The auxiliary range map can be built entirely from the content of `columns`, through a modified version of `automerge_insert`.
 I think I'd call this `automerge_sort`, as it's building an ordered tree by performing a merge sort across all columns.
 I might right a bit more about this algorithm in the future.